 Reproducibility is the ability of a test method to provide consistent results, as determined by estimates of precision, when applied to aliquots of the same samples tested in different laboratories.
 However, preliminary reproducibility estimates of the candidate assay should be determined during developmental stages.
-A small panel of three (but preferably five) representing negative and both low and high positives, like those described above, would be adequate.
+A small panel of three (but preferably five) representing negative, weak and strong positives, like those described above, would be adequate.
 This type of panel could also be used for a limited evaluation of reproducibility to enhance provisional acceptance status for the assay.
-The test method is usually assessed in one or more laboratories with a high level experience and proficiency in assays similar to the candidate assay.
+The test method is usually assessed in two or more laboratories with a high level of experience and proficiency in assays similar to the candidate assay.
 The panel of 'blind' samples is evaluated using the candidate assay in each of these laboratories, using the same protocol, same reagents and comparable equipment.
 This is a scaled-down version of Stage 3 of assay validation.
-Consult Chapter 2.2.4 for further explanation of the topic and its application.

-2. Reproducibility (WOAH Validation Standard, Section B.3)
+2. Reproducibility (Chapter 1.1.6, Section B.3)

 Reproducibility is an important measure of the precision of an assay when used in a cross-section of laboratories located in distinct or different regions or countries using the identical assay (protocol, reagents and controls).
-As the number of laboratories increases, so does the number of variables encountered with respect to laboratory environments, equipment differences and technical expertise.
-These studies are a measure of an assay's capacity to remain unaffected by substantial changes or substitutions in test conditions anticipated in multi-laboratory use (e.g. shipping conditions, technology transfer, reagents batches, equipment, testing platforms and/or environments).
-Each of at least three laboratories should test the same panel of 'blind' samples containing a minimum of 20 samples, representing negative and a range of positive samples.
-If selected negative and/or positive samples in the panel are duplicated, within-laboratory repeatability estimates may be augmented by replicate testing of these samples when used in the reproducibility studies.
+As the number of laboratories increases, so do the number of variables encountered with respect to laboratory environments, equipment differences and technical expertise.
+An overview of the factors affecting testing reproducibility is provided in Waugh & Clark (2021).
+Reproducibility studies are a measure of an assay's capacity to remain unaffected by substantial changes or substitutions in test conditions anticipated in multi-laboratory use (e.g. shipping conditions, technology transfer, reagents batches, equipment, testing platforms and/or environments).
+At least three laboratories should test the same panel of 'blind' samples containing a minimum of 20 samples, representing negative and a range of positive samples.
+If selected negative and/or positive samples are duplicated in the panel then it may be possible to assess both assay reproducibility and within-laboratory repeatability.

-3. Proficiency testing (WOAH Validation Standard, Section B.5.1)
+3. Proficiency testing (Chapter 1.1.6, Section B.5.1)

 A validated assay in routine use in multiple laboratories needs to be continually monitored to ensure uniform performance and provide overall confidence in test results.
 This is assessed through external quality assurance programmes.
-Proficiency testing is one measure of laboratory competence derived by means of an interlaboratory comparison; implied is that participating laboratories are using the same (or similar) test methods, reagents and controls.
-Results are usually expressed qualitatively, i.e. either negative or positive to determine pass/fail criteria.
-However, for single dilution assays, semi-quantitative results provide additional data for assessment of non-random error among the participating laboratories.
+Proficiency testing is one measure of laboratory competence derived by means of an inter-laboratory comparison; implied is that participating laboratories are using the same (or similar) test methods, reagents and controls.
+Results are usually expressed qualitatively, i.e. either negative or positive, to determine pass/fail criteria.
+However, where semi-quantitative results are provided, additional analysis may assess non-random error among the participating laboratories.
+Refer to Johnson & Cabuang (2021) for an overview of proficiency testing and ring trials.